my-projects-seb0927/universityNotes/5 Semestre/Fundamentos de interptretacion y compilacion de lenguajes de programacion/Essentials of programming langauges.md

 ## 1.2 Deriving Recursive Programs
 Recursive procedures rely on an important principle:
-> **The Smaller-Subproblem Principle:** *If we can reduce a problem to a smaller subproblem, we can call the procedure that solves the problem to solve the problem
+> **The Smaller-Subproblem Principle:** *If we can reduce a problem to a smaller subproblem, we can call the procedure that solves the problem to solve the problem.*

 ### 1.2.1 list-length
 > Watch it in the book